Signs and symptoms of hyperammonemia

 Illness/Surgery

-• Gastrointestinal or internal bleeding6
+- Gastrointestinal or internal bleeding

-• Vascular bypass of the liver8
+- Vascular bypass of the liver

 Limited or excess dietary protein